xinyee20/tp/docs/UserGuide.md

 _Figure X. Outcome of a successful mark a student absent command_

 #### 4.2.3.
 Mark attendance for all students: `markpresent all`
-You can use this command to mark attendance for all students in a tutorial lesson.
+You can use this command to mark all students present for a tutorial lesson.

 **Format:**
 `markpresent all`